 The forward-looking statements contained in this prospectus are largely based on our expectations, which reflect estimates and assumptions made by our management.
 These estimates and assumptions reflect our best judgment based on currently known market conditions and other factors.
 Although we believe such estimates and assumptions to be reasonable, they are inherently uncertain and involve a number of risks and uncertainties that are beyond our control.
 In addition, our management's assumptions about future events may prove to be inaccurate.
 Our management cautions all readers that the forward-looking statements contained in this prospectus are not guarantees of future performance, and we cannot assure any reader that such statements will be realized or the forward-looking events and circumstances will occur.
-Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the many factors including those described under "Risk Factors" in this prospectus and any applicable prospectus supplement and in our most recent Annual Report on Form 10-K, subsequent Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other fillings we make with the SEC incorporated by reference herein and elsewhere in this prospectus or any applicable prospectus supplement.
-All forward-looking statements contained in this prospectus or any applicable prospectus supplement or included in a document incorporated by reference herein or therein speak only as of the date hereof or thereof, respectively.
+Actual results may differ materially from those anticipated or implied in the forward-looking statements due to the many factors including those described under "Risk Factors" in this prospectus and any applicable prospectus supplement and in our most recent Annual Report on Form 10-K, subsequent Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other flows we make with the SEC incorporated by reference herein and elsewhere in this prospectus or any applicable prospectus supplement.
+All forward-looking statements contained in this prospectus or any applicable prospectus supplement.
+All forward-looking statements on thereof or thereof, respectively.
 We do not intend to publicly update or revise any forward-looking statements as a result of new information, future events or otherwise.
 These cautionary statements qualify all forward-looking statements attributable to us or persons acting on our behalf.